Bulletin #7011, Balsam Fir Tip Harvesting

 Many wreath producers are very selective when buying tips, because tip quality largely determines the quality of the finished wreath.
 Tips should be “rounded” (needles on all sides of the tips’ stems).
 The needles should be a dark green color, not yellow or brown.
 The tips shouldn’t have any signs of disease or insect damage.

-To remove tips from a tree, the tip gatherer grasps the branch firmly between thumb and forefinger and snaps it off with a quick downward motion.
-Generally, 12 to 20 inches of the branch is removed.
+To harvest tips from a tree, the tip gatherer grasps the branch firmly between thumb and forefinger and snaps it off with a quick downward motion.
+Generally, 12 to 20 inches of the branch is harvested.
 The last major set of stems of a fir branch should remain on the tree.
 This allows the lateral branches to grow back fully in about three years.
+Using a long-handled tool like loppers or pruners will enable harvesters to reach quality tips out of reach.

 Individuals can sell the tips to local buyers (usually a wreath wholesaler or retailer), who provide tip specifications (required tip length, quality and stacking method).
 These tips are sold according to their weight.